flux-framework/flux-core/doc/man3/flux_attr_get.rst

-Flux broker attributes are both a simple, general-purpose key-value store with scope limited to the local broker rank, and a method for the broker to export information needed by Flux comms modules and utilities.
+Flux broker attributes are both a simple, general-purpose key-value store with scope limited to the local broker rank, and a method for the broker to export information needed by Flux services and utilities.

 ``flux_attr_get()`` retrieves the value of the attribute *name*.